This article describes how to calculate an average value from categorical data.

 Once you have confirmed these settings, you can add the average statistic to the bottom of the table.

-- Drag the Variable Set onto your page.
+- Drag the variable onto your page to create a table.

 - In the Inputs section of the Object Inspector, change the STATISTICS > Below to include Average.